jmjkim/eventeller/README.md

 ## Description
 ###### Model Association:
-Please refer to Jack Kim Capstone Project Proposal.pdf _Serializers are used for each model to refine JSON data for backend._<br/>
+Please refer to Jack Kim Capstone Project Proposal.pdf<br/>

 ### Setup
 Run the following commands to install gems and launch the app.